Keyboard controlled VS Code with Vim and Tmux

-I have recently abandoned Neovim as I missed a lot of things about VSCode and Webstorm.
-Mainly the Neovim I was using was basically keyboard first VSCode without debugger with around 30 plugins.
-In my years using Neovim I have learned a lot about how to take more out of it so I don't see it as a waste (there is always more to learn).
+Near the end of 2023 I abandoned Neovim because I missed many features of modern editors.
+The Neovim setup I used was basically a keyboard‑first VS Code without a debugger and with around 30 plugins.
+In my years of using Neovim I learned a lot about how to get more out of it, so I don't see it as a waste (there is always more to learn).

-When I was using VSCode with VIM plugin a few years back my setup was nowhere near as good as it is now so I am happy to share some ideas from my most recent config if anyone is looking for tips and tricks on how to improve their development workflow.
+When I was using VS Code with the Vim plugin a few years back, my setup was nowhere near as good as it is now, so I am happy to share some ideas from my most recent config for anyone looking for tips and tricks to improve their development workflow.

 Tools I am using

-• Tmux: Mainly for the Vi key mode so that I can select and copy text, so in VSCode I just use cmd+j to show terminal q+space to start copy mode and can select text with hjkl.
+• Tmux: Mainly for Vi key mode, so I can select and copy text—in VS Code or iTerm, I just use q + Space to start copy mode and select text with hjkl.

-• VSCodeVim plugin: there are other plugins but this one was relatively easy to configure to emulate the configuration I was using in Neovim
+• VSCodeVim plugin: there are other plugins but this one was relatively easy to configure to emulate my Neovim setup

-• VSCode keybindings and settings: lot of fine tuning to make everything work, will try to keep that updated in my dotfiles
+• VS Code keybindings and settings: lots of fine tuning to make everything work, will try to keep it updated in my dotfiles

 tmux.conf